-The report records defects visible only on the day of the inspection, the RICS level two survey is not intrusive and does not open or expose elements of construction.
+The report records defects visible on the day of the inspection, the survey is not intrusive and does not open or expose the element construction.

-Liability cannot be accepted for any item, components, elements, elevations, or restricted access (all of which constitute particulars) that have not been inspected (NI).
-Liability also cannot be accepted for element/component deterioration after the report date.
+Liability cannot be accepted for not inspected elements (NI), and elevations of elements that would need to be accessed from private property/land.
+Liability cannot be accepted for element/component deterioration after the report date.